piggggggggy/console-vue-query-devtools/README.md

 </template>
 ```

-No need to manually inject queryClient—it is automatically retrieved via useQueryClient() from Vue Query.
+You don’t need to manually pass a `queryClient`—the SDK automatically retrieves it via `useQueryClient()` internally.

 If you’re using a custom client, you can optionally pass it as a prop.

+Here’s how it looks inside the DevTools panel:
 ![Example: Console Vue Query Devtools](./docs/images/console-query-devtools-example.png)

 ## Features